• Artist Residencies

 • Networking activities with fellow musicians and faculty members

-• Practice studios equipped with pianos (available 6 AM-11 PM)
+• Practice studios equipped with pianos (available from 7AM to 12AM)

 • Housekeeping, laundry (for a fee), parking, and free WiFi

-• Free tickets to live performances in the Gilles-Lefebvre Concert Hall (subject to availability)
+• Free tickets for concerts at Salle Gilles-Lefebvre (subject to availability)

 Faculty